StandardCyborg/happly/README.md

 - `std::vector<std::vector<T>> Element::getListProperty(std::string propertyName)` Get a vector of list property data for an element.
 Supports type promotion just like `getProperty()`.

 - `void Element::addProperty(std::string propertyName, std::vector<T>& data)` Add a new property to an element type. `data` must be the same length as the number of elements of that type.

 - `void addListProperty(std::string propertyName, std::vector<std::vector<T>>& data)` Add a new list property to an element type. `data` must be the same length as the number of elements of that type.

+**Misc object options**:

+- `std::vector<std::string> PLYData::comments` Comments included in the .ply file, one string per line.
+These are populated after reading and written when writing.

+- `std::vector<std::string> PLYData::objInfoComments` Lines prefaced with `obj_info` included in the .ply file, which are effectively a different kind of comment, one string per line.
+These seem to be an ad-hoc extension to .ply, but they are pretty common, so we support them.

 **Common-case helpers for mesh data**: